nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 > **💡 Note(s):**
 >- A session with a unique identifier of `[SESSION_ID]` has to exist before it can be removed.
 >- A confirmation must be given before deletion takes place.

+> **⚠️Warning:**
+> - This action is irreversible, once the command has been entered, the session would be immediately deleted.

 Example of usage:
 1. Remove an existing session with a unique identifier of 1.